dotnet/extensions/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-## License

-.NET Extensions are available under the Apache License, Version 2.0.
-See [the license](./LICENSE.txt) for details.

 ## Community forks

 Some parts of this project are no longer under active development, but are maintained as community forks.